ChatScript/ChatScript/WIKI/ChatScript-Json.md

 if arg1 already has this key, ignore the corresponding field from arg2.
 `key-value` means add in the field and value unless they are the same.

+You can also request the system to sum values of fields of objects with control values of `sum` or `sumif`.